Here's Soundstripe vs Musicbed

 At its core, an audio library is a software platform.
 When you sign up to get songs from a music licensing company, you’re essentially leasing their platform.

-As creator, you’re also using other software to produce your work.
+As a creator, you’re also using other software to produce your work.
 If the other applications you use integrate with your audio library, then your life will be a lot easier.

 Almost all software companies understand the importance of this concept, which is why the successful ones work hard to build integrations with other tools they know their customers use.
 Just look at Slack.
 They have over 150 integrations.
 And they’re basically taking over the world.